vishwajitsarnobat/SIH-Smart-Contracts/README.md

 3. time period in which both parties have to agree. probably not possible in contract but in backend.
 4. punishing farmers for applying but not agreeing. possible solutions: charge cancellation fees to farmers
    when applying.
-5. advanced contract changing from applicant notes. issue is with exploitation.
+5. advanced contract changing from applicant notes like logistics manager. issue is with exploitation.
 6. fractional contracting.
 7. way to automatically close contracts/applicant based on produce in farmers possession after a deal or if for some reason produce is lower or higher, then way to manage that too